tornede/py_experimenter/docs/source/how-to-contribute.rst

         test/test_run_experiments/test_run_mysql_experiment.py

-If you have a mysql database available, `create a database configuration file <create_database_config_file_>`_ with the according information and execute the tests again.
+If you have a mysql database available, `create a database credential file <create_database_credential_file_>`_ with the according information and execute the tests again.
 This time, all tests should succeed without further adaptions.

 .. _contribute_update_documentation: